AC Repair Exeter

 38 Woodbury View, Exeter, EX2 9JQ, GB

-Exeter Boiler Services is a fully qualified Gas Safe registered business based in Exeter, Devon.
-We provide high quality gas and central heating services at competitive prices throughout the Devon region.
-Our services include boiler repairs and servicing, central heating installation, maintenance and servicing, gas cooker installation, servicing and repair, domestic appliance installation, maintenance and servicing, gas fire installation, repair and maintenance, and LPG work and appliance servicing.
-We are committed to safety and customer service, ensuring that each customer's needs are met.
-We are a local, independent business, not a call centre or national firm.
+Exeter Boiler Services are fully qualified Gas Safe Engineers, based in Exeter.
+We offer high quality gas and central heating services at competitive prices.
+We provide a wide range of services throughout the Devon region including, boiler repairs and servicing, central heating installation, maintenance and servicing and much more.
+Our commitment to safety and customer service means Exeter Boiler Services each and every customers needs and requirements are met.
+We are not a call-centre or national firm, we are genuine local fully qualified gas engineers.
+Call Steve today on: 07855 397 063.

 Get Quote